Bioconductor/BiocAsia2020/docs/code_of_conduct.md

 ## Code of Conduct

-This code of conduct is developed for the BiocAsia2020 conference.
+This code of conduct is developed for the BioC Asia 2020 conference.

 ### Social media policy